JasonXuDeveloper/JEngine.Docs/docs/en/documents/1.0/messagebox.md

 ## Status Query

 ### Get Active Count
+Get the number of currently displayed message boxes, used for debugging and status monitoring.

 ```csharp
 // Get the number of currently displayed message boxes
 int activeCount = MessageBox.ActiveCount;